ramsundharVenkadesan/CliniClarity/docs/PRD.md

 # CliniClarity: Product Requirements Document (PRD)
-This document serves as the foundational strategic guide for CliniClarity, bridging the gap between clinical complexity and patient literacy through managed AI workflows.
+This document serves as the architectural blueprint for CliniClarity, an agentic AI system designed to bridge the gap between clinical complexity and patient literacy.
+Unlike traditional RAG applications, CliniClarity is engineered with a Security-First mindset, ensuring that medical document simplification never compromises data sovereignty or clinical integrity.

+---

+## Executive Summary
+CliniClarity transforms dense, jargon-heavy medical reports into empathetic, evidence-based summaries.
+By utilizing a stateful LangGraph orchestration, the system manages a multi-stage lifecycle that includes deterministic PII redaction, adversarial prompt defense, and real-time medical research via the Model Context Protocol (MCP).

+---

 ## User Personas (Discovery Phase)
 To ensure the product lifecycle is grounded in real-world needs, the following personas represent our primary target audience: